 Clinical resources are provided through a rich set of practical, project-oriented experiences at NYP, where supervising faculty use their expertise to provide information services, analyze and manage data, and provide new biological insights for clinicians and patients.
 NYP has been a leader in the implementation and use of EHR and related technologies, and program faculty members are actively involved in the support and enhancement of NYP’s clinical systems and the secondary use of data for quality improvement and research.
 Fellows will have direct exposure to venues where real-world informatics challenges and issues are discussed and addressed.

 Didactic sessions for clinical informatics fellows are drawn from DBMI’s Professional Certification in HIT and other selected course materials.
 Coursework covers the fundamentals of informatics, database design, electronic health records (EHRs), HIT policy, meaningful use of EHR’s, system infrastructure, clinical data workflow, project management, system implementation and support, data architecture, terminology management, system usability, decision support, patient engagement, risk management/privacy and security, HIT standards, healthcare data interoperability, Health Information Exchanges, using data for public health and quality improvement, plus data analytics and presentation.

 Fellows attend and present in the weekly seminar run by DBMI faculty, which provides a forum for current informatics research and issues to be presented by faculty and students.

-Fellows are located on the Health Sciences Campus of Columbia University and have full access to all of the scholarly resources of Columbia University Medical Center, including the Health Sciences Library.
+Fellows are located on the Health Sciences Campus of Columbia University and have full access to all of the scholarly resources of Columbia University Irving Medical Center.